-- · Handouts from CDC and the Tacoma-Pierce County Health Department;
+- Training checklist;

-- Hand sanitizer;
+- · Handouts from CDC and the Tacoma-Pierce County Health Department

-- Stylus;
+- · Desk or workstation reminder sign;

-- · Mask clip; and
+- Hand sanitizer information; and

-- · 2 cloth face coverings.
+- 2 cloth face coverings.

-Staff are to review all packet items, this Safety Plan, and direct any questions to their COVID-19 Building Site Coordinator.
+Staff are to review all packet items and return a signed checklist to their COVID-19 Building Site Coordinator.